rwlist/server/docs/dev-plans/ideas.md

                 box4
 ```

-So, here is the virtual directory `boxes`, which is a collection of 4 boxes.
+So, this is the virtual directory `boxes`, which is a collection of 4 boxes.

 It's also possible to execute standard MongoDB queries in that directory.

 Also, there can be many other examples of virtual directories.

-They can be either similar or not.
+They can be either similar to collections or not.

-You can imagine a collections which disallow deleting documents from them.
+You can imagine collections which disallow deleting documents from them.

 ## Can wait longer